 Conduct of Assessments Policy

-IWH Professional Body is committed to promote fair and reliable assessment of members because it is the inherent right of the member to gain a fair pass upon examination
+IWH Professional Body is committed to promoting the fair and reliable assessment of members because it is the inherent right of the member to gain a fair pass upon examination

 Policy on the Evaluation of Evidence

-The evaluation of evidence is a process during which the Rules Committee judges the evidence against the predefined criteria in order to determine whether members are competent in the designation applied for
+The evaluation of evidence is a process during which the Rules Committee judges the evidence against the predefined criteria to determine whether members are competent in the designation applied for

 The Rules Committee which does not include training providers shall conduct the evaluation of evidence.
 Evidence will be evaluated in terms of the predetermined criteria for each designation